clux/logule/README.md

 ````

 In short tree based log levels is the safe, *overridable version* of log levels.
-To enforce strict suppression of certain levels, setting the config files settings are the way to go.
+To enforce strict suppression of certain levels, the config file is the way to go.

 #### Muting Chatty Modules
 Say you want to mute warnings in the file `c.js` above.
 If you own the file, you easily just edit the first line to be: